 Glass in architecture is ever-present, yet largely in the background.
 The light passes through, our gaze looks out, but rarely is the glass itself an element to engage.
 Architects, engineers and material scientists have begun to push the architectural possibilities of this versatile, amorphous solid, yet the material’s predominant uses in buildings remain flat – rain screen, façade, fenestration.

-Buffalo School faculty members Georg Rafailidis and Stephanie Davidson have launched a material investigation in search of new expressions for glass in and as architecture.
+School of Architecture and Planning faculty members Georg Rafailidis and Stephanie Davidson have launched a material investigation in search of new expressions for glass in and as architecture.
 The two recently completed their initial glass fabrication study with a group of pioneering students and the Corning Museum of Glass (CMoG), world renowned as a center for education, design and research in glassmaking.

 “Glass is typically used in architecture for its invisibility and flatness,” says Rafailidis, assistant professor of architecture.
 “It is applied so as to disappear through transparency or reflection.
 We wanted to explore glass as an active rather than passive component — to turn it inward.
 For instance, what are opportunities to distort light and color if you curve glass?
 And what are the material’s structural capabilities?”

 While CMoG frequently collaborates with practicing architects and designers, it had yet to work with architecture students.
 The industry leader embraced the opportunity.

 “We’re evangelists of glass,” says Steve Gibbs, senior manager of hot glass programs at CMoG.

 “Glass is an ancient material that holds many possibilities for architecture.”